Coveted expertise for a high-demand field

 The field of marketing analytics is witnessing worldwide growth.
 Demand for knowledgeable managers with ability to use big data analysis to make effective decisions is growing rapidly.
 McKinsey & Company forecast a shortage of 1.5 million such managers in the United States alone and PwC suggests that firms will therefore need to compete fiercely for individuals with strong analytics skills and business knowledge.

-Foster’s Seattle Connection makes marketing undergrads particularly well suited to explore real-world opportunities and challenges from the countless innovative companies using the most innovative practices in business analytics, including Amazon, Microsoft, Expedia, Starbucks, and beyond.
+Foster’s location gives marketing undergrads the opportunity to explore real-world opportunities and challenges from the countless innovative companies using the most innovative practices in business analytics, including Amazon, Microsoft, Expedia, Starbucks, and beyond.

 The field of (Marketing) Analytics is witnessing worldwide growth and has been called the “sexiest job of the 21st century” (Harvard Business Review).
 Demand for managers with ability to use (big) data analysis to make effective decisions is growing rapidly.
 McKinsey & Company forecast a shortage of 1.5 million such managers in the United States alone and PwC suggests that firms will therefore need to compete fiercely for individuals with strong analytics skills and business knowledge.
 The Foster School of Business is particularly well suited to address these needs as the Seattle metro area is home to several major companies who use the most innovative practices in business analytics such as Amazon, Microsoft, Expedia, and Starbucks.